 AI Snake Oil and the Belief Machine of Prediction

-Arvind Narayanan and Sayash Kapoor's AI Snake Oil is a book about a basic discipline that AI culture badly needs: do not ask whether something is "AI" in the abstract; ask what kind of system it is, what claim is being made for it, what evidence supports that claim, and who bears the cost when the claim fails.
-Its most useful contribution is a vocabulary for separating real capability from institutional wishful thinking.
+Arvind Narayanan and Sayash Kapoor's AI Snake Oil is a book about claim hygiene: do not ask whether something is "AI" in the abstract; ask what kind of system it is, what claim is being made for it, what evidence supports that claim, and who bears the cost when the claim fails.

 The Book

 AI Snake Oil: What Artificial Intelligence Can Do, What It Can't, and How to Tell the Difference was published by Princeton University Press in September 2024.
-Google Books lists the illustrated Princeton University Press edition at 360 pages, with ISBN 9780691249643 for one edition.
+Google Books lists a Princeton University Press edition at 360 pages with ISBN 9780691249643; Amazon's hardback listing gives September 24, 2024 as the publication date, 360 pages, ISBN-10 069124913X, and ISBN-13 9780691249131.
 Princeton's Center for Information Technology Policy identifies the authors as CITP Director and computer science professor Arvind Narayanan and computer science graduate student Sayash Kapoor.

 The Category Error